Lawsuit Alleges that University of Tennessee Inaction Led to Sexual Assaults

 Title 42, Chapter 21 of the U.S. Code prohibits discrimination against any person based on age, disability, gender, race, national origin, and religion, and a number of settings — including education, employment.
 Chapter 21 is where a number of significant federal acts related to civil rights have been codified, including the Civil Rights Act of 1964.

-Nashville Personal Injury and Civil Litigation Attorneys
+Nashville Personal Injury and Civil Litigation Lawyers

 At the office of Calhoun Law, PLC, we advocate for those who have been emotionally and physically injured as a result of someone else’s negligent or bad behavior.
-Our attorneys are sympathetic, creative, and understand that a lot of injuries spread far beyond physical ailments.
+Our lawyers are sympathetic, creative, and understand that a lot of injuries spread far beyond physical ailments.
 Sometimes you may find that civil litigation is necessary to compensate you or for you to achieve the justice you deserve.
 If you or a loved one has suffered damages due to someone’s conduct or negligence, contact our law offices today.
 We will fight for you.